dpuyda/triclipper/docs/how_it_works.md

 ![example-1-7.svg](./img/example-1-7.svg)

-Sometimes, we need to take care about splitting ang joining the monotone polygons.
+Sometimes, we need to take care of splitting ang joining the monotone polygons.
 For example:

 ![example-2-0.svg](./img/example-2-0.svg)